-In accordance with the prudent person principle, CRe only assumes risks that any reasonable individual with objectives of capital preservation and return on investment would accept on their own investments.
-The Board has considered alternative ways of establishing risk limits for CRe and have considered and approve the use of a Value at Risk (VaR) limit at the 1-in-10 year level, and a scenario test limit corresponding to the impact of the 2008 Global Financial Crisis.
-The Board has established a monetary limit of +\$13m for the VaR measure (2022: +\$15m) and -\$67m for the scenario-based measure (2022: -\$70m).
+In accordance with the prudent person principle, the Company only assumes risks that any reasonable individual with objectives of capital preservation and return on investment would accept on their own investments.
+The Board has considered alternative ways of establishing risk limits for the Company and have considered and approve the use of a Value at Risk (VaR) limit at the 1-in-10 year level, and a scenario test limit corresponding to the impact of the 2008 Global Financial Crisis.
+The Board has established monetary limits for both the VaR measure and scenario-based measure.